MicrosoftDocs/defender-docs/defender-endpoint/demonstration-behavior-monitoring.md

   mdatp health --details features
   ```

-The result should show
+The result should show:

-behavior_monitoring "enabled"
+behavior_monitoring 'enabled'

-4. Create a bash script

-With your favorite script/text editor such as nano or Visual Studio Code (VS Code)
+4. Create a bash script using a script/text editor such as nano or Visual Studio Code (VS Code):

   ```bash
   #! /usr/bin/bash